 On request, the Admissions and Records Office will mail students an official transcript.
-Programs and Services

-Registration - A student may register for any non-credit course or activity by phone, office visit, mail, or fax.
+Registration - A student may register for any non-credit course or activity by completing the Registration Form for Non-Credit Classes, Seminars and Workshops by phone, fax, mail, in person or e-mail at least five days before the first class session.